count-negative/Configurable-Menu/README.md

 5. Separate power button of favorites.

+6. Different modes of view menu items.

-6. And more for the future.
+7. And more for the future.

 This program is free software: